Media and Journalism (BA)

 Study programmes from the fields of journalism, social sciences, information and communication, arts and humanities, business and administrative sciences are considered as related programmes.

-IMPORTANT NOTE: Faculty of media has acquired a state concession for the Media and journalism (B.A.) programme, therefore, the studies are FREE of charge within the scope of available enrolment places.
+SASS has acquired a state concession for the Media and Journalism (BA) programme, therefore, the studies are FREE of charge within the scope of available enrolment places.

 *PLEASE NOTICE: candidates who are non-EU citizens have to pay the full tuition fee by the time of enrolment (payment in instalment is not possible).